jdcloudcom/en/documentation/Management/Monitoring/Best-Practices/business-monitoring.md

 ### Operation Steps
 **View Monitoring Table**

-1. Enter JD Cloud Console - Cloud Monitor - Resource Monitoring menu, the monitoring list of each resource will be seen.
+1. Enter JD Cloud Console - Monitoring - Resource Monitoring menu, the monitoring list of each resource will be seen.
 ![](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Cloud-Monitor/yunziyuan/1.%E8%B5%84%E6%BA%90%E7%9B%91%E6%8E%A7.png)
-2. Click on the “Monitoring Table” in the operation column of each instance, the monitoring data of each indicator of the instance will be seen.
+2. Click on the “View” in the operation column of each instance, the monitoring data of each Metric of the instance will be seen.
 ![](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Cloud-Monitor/yunziyuan/2.%E8%B5%84%E6%BA%90%E7%9B%91%E6%8E%A7.png)
 **Set Alarm Rules**

-1. Enter JD Cloud Console - Cloud Monitor menu, the monitoring list of each resource will be seen, click on the “Alarm Rules” in the operation column of each instance.
+1. Enter JD Cloud Console -Monitoring menu, the monitoring list of each resource will be seen, click on the “Alarm Rules” in the operation column of each instance.
 Click on “Add Alarm Rules” to create alarm rules.
 ![](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Cloud-Monitor/yunziyuan/4.%E8%B5%84%E6%BA%90%E7%9B%91%E6%8E%A7.png)
 2. Enter the monitoring item, statistical period, statistical method, calculation method, threshold, duration, add alarm rules and contacts, and click on “OK”.
 ![](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Cloud-Monitor/yunziyuan/5.%E8%B5%84%E6%BA%90%E7%9B%91%E6%8E%A7.png)